jonnybrooks/flicker/README.md

 			// register an event on the sequenceChange event myFlicker.on('sequenceChange', function(seq){
 				console.log('transitioned to sprite sequence: %s', seq);
-				// this.pause(); // <-- would pause the flicker when transitioning between sequences
+				// this.pause(); // &lt;-- would pause the flicker when transitioning between sequences });
-			});

 		&lt;/script&gt;